 If your personal circumstances or timing of your placement abroad compel you to request special payment arrangements, only Queen Mary will be able to request this on your behalf directly with Student Finance.
 For any such request, please contact the Student Enquiry Centre if you need advice about this: send an email to firstname.lastname@example.org, call +44 20 7882 5079 or visit the SEC in person (ground floor of the Queens’ Building).

-You should consult your eligility for additional funding from Student Finance for your upcoming period abroad (e.g. Travel Grants, cost of medical insurance or compulsory medical, cost of visa for host country).
-Please see the Travel Grant section below for more details.
+You should consult your eligibility for additional funding from Student Finance for your upcoming period abroad (e.g. Travel Grants, cost of medical insurance or compulsory medical, cost of visa for host country).
+Please see the Travel Grant section on this webpage for more details.

 Bursaries and scholarships

 If you are eligible to receive a Queen Mary Bursary, you can receive this during your study abroad year, as long as you continue to be eligible for income-assessed Student Finance.